 Prior to my doctoral studies at Penn State, I received undergraduate (honours) and master's degrees in economics from the University of Melbourne.

-Strategic vs. Nonstrategic Household Behaviour: An Analysis of U.S. Bankruptcy Filings (job market paper) [pdf]
+Strategic vs. Nonstrategic Household Behaviour: An Analysis of U.S. Bankruptcy Filings [pdf]

 - This paper studies whether households filing for bankruptcy are strategic, i.e., they file when the financial benefit of filing exceeds the cost, or nonstrategic, i.e., they file when unable to repay their debt.
 These types differ in their likelihood of filing, hence the distribution of types affects the availability and pricing of consumer credit.
 I extend a standard heterogeneous agent life-cycle model of household bankruptcy to include both strategic and nonstrategic agents, where these types differ only in terms of their filing decision rule.
 The proportion of each type is estimated using household-level data from the Panel Study of Income Dynamics.
 The model enables us to quantify both strategic and nonstrategic bankruptcy filings, and infer the magnitude of the alleged 'abuse' of Chapter 7 bankruptcy policy by strategic households.
 It also provides insights into previous findings in both the structural and reduced-form bankruptcy literature, by estimating the model parameters using simulated method of moments, with target moments taken from previous studies.
 The main result is that a structural model without nonstrategic agents has difficulty matching key moments, and it generates a significantly larger number of bankruptcy filings where the agents could repay.
 Consequently, it overstates the extent that Chapter 7 is being 'abused', and leads to predictions that exaggerate the effect of the 2005 Bankruptcy Code reforms implemented to curtail abusive filings.

-On the Estimation of Income Processes Including Zero-Earnings Observations and Transfers [pdf — coming soon]
+Estimating Life-Cycle Income Processes including Means-Tested Transfers [pdf — coming soon]

 Bayesian Assessment of Lorenz and Stochastic Dominance [pdf] — with David Gunawan, William Griffiths and Duangkamon Chotikapanich